jberndsen/lessons/angular2/02 - starter-with-typescript-compiler/README.md

-Starter for Angular 2 without Gulp and TypeScript compiler
+Starter for Angular 2 with Gulp and TypeScript compiler
 ==============================================

 A minimal setup for creating and running Angular 2 apps using TypeScript.